devcoffee/idempiere-pt_br/README.md

 # Status #

-Works well with 2.1 and 3.1 releases
+Works well with 7.1 and newest releases

 # Contribute #